asabpsgbwinter/2026/_pages/Organising_Committee.md

 ## ASAB and PSGB representatives
 ASAB Meetings Secretary -  Vivek Vityananda

-PSGB Conference Officer – Alexander Georgiev
+PSGB Meetings Officer – Alexander Georgiev

 ## Organising Committee
 The Organising Committee is composed of volunteers representing a diversity of study species and parts of the world.